Azure/communication-ui-library/README.md

 ## Samples

-🚧 We are doing some additional work to finalize our samples to use the package this repository generates but for now we suggest using storybook🚧.
+🚧 We are working on polishing up the samples in this repo 🚧.

 Check out [Storybook](https://azure.github.io/communication-ui-sdk) to try out this UI Library today!